SharkSnack/shiren-4/content/system/resonance.md

 ---
 title: "Resonance"
-metaTitle: "Resonance - Shiren the Wanderer: Tower of Fortune Wiki"
+metaTitle: "Resonance - Shiren the Wanderer 4: The Eye of God Wiki"
 metaDescription: "List of equipment resonance effects for Shiren the Wanderer: The Tower of Fortune and the Dice of Fate."
 ---